 Like the clip art?

-Halloween Matching Game for Toddlers uses the same clip art set.
+Halloween Matching Game for Toddlers uses a bat from the same clip art set.
+Colorful Bats Memory Game with Color and Number Words uses the same colorful bats.

 Click here to subscribe to my newsletter and receive an email twice a week with news from our house and links to all new posts!
 If you prefer daily updates, you have the option of subscribing to my RSS feed or my printables RSS feed on the same page.